 A reaction torsion sensor (not LVDT displacement sensors) has two mounting flanges (flange-to-flange sensor).
 One face is fixed to the ground or a rigid structural member and the other to the rotating shaft or rotary element.
 Rotation generates shear forces between the flanges, which is captured by the foil strain gauges bonded to the sensor beams and transduced into electrical current by the Wheatstone bridge.

-Firstly, we need to understand the underlying physics and material science behind the rotary torque sensor working principle, which is the strain gauge (sometimes referred to as Strain gage).
-Metal foil strain gauge is a sensor whose electrical resistance varies with applied force.
-In other words, it converts (or transduces) force, pressure, tension, compression, torque, weight, etc… into a change in electrical resistance, which can then be measured.
+How to measure torque?
+Firstly, we need to understand the underlying physics and material science behind the torque sensor working principle, which is the strain gauge (aka Strain gage).
+Metal foil strain gauge is a force transducer whose electrical resistance varies with applied force.
+In other words, it converts strain derived from force, pressure (aka industrial pressure sensors for pressure measurement), tension, compression, torque, weight (aka weight sensors), etc… into a change in electrical resistance, which can then be standardized for measuring torque.

 When torque is applied (clockwise or counterclockwise), the metal body acts as a “spring” and is slightly deformed, and unless it is overloaded, it returns to its original shape.
 As the flexure deforms, the strain gage also changes its shape and consequently its electrical resistance, which creates a differential voltage variation through a Wheatstone Bridge circuit.
 Thus, the change in voltage is proportional to the torque applied to the transducer, which can be calculated via the torque sensor circuit voltage output.